jul-ian/getting-cleaning-data-coursera/codebook.md

 ## Tidy Data

 The cleaned data was used to create a tidy dataset with the mean of each variable for each activity and subject.
-This dataset has the following variables, where "meanof_" denotes this variable is the mean of the respective variable in the cleaned dataset used to create it:
+To do this, the dataset was grouped by activity and by subject, then the mean was calculated for all the observed variables for each of these groups.
+This dataset has the following variables, where "meanof_" denotes the variable is the mean of that observed variable in the cleaned dataset described earlier:

 activity_label
 subject